RazCrimson/cm/README.txt

     2.paste the last one
     3.paste the range
-5.while adding and pasting, to check if the given file directory is the same as working directory
+5.while adding and pasting, to check if the given file directory is the same as working directory 6.add a function to verify the existence of the file.